SamTay/blog.dev/README.md

 LAMP MVC Application

+05/14/14

+Wow I did a lot today.
+Created some inheritance structure in the views classes, and implemented what I think is a Factory.
+I wanted to get some tangible results out of today, so I've also started to explore the Twitter Bootstrap and set up a few template files.
+Now my page actually looks like something somewhat interesting.
+Things to do:

+1. Make sure that Views will simply get data from Model via the Registry.

+2. Dynamically set which links are active on the front end.

+3. Use http://www.sitepoint.com/building-responsive-websites-using-twitter-bootstrap/ to come up with a sidebar that organizes links by date. (this will be its own template that will be loaded onto multiple pages)

+4. Should my renderPage function be called from a __destructor??

+5. Ask Thomas how to code display depending on if user is admin or not.

 05/13/14

 Thomas correctly pointed out that my FrontController was pretty much identical to Sitepoint's.
 I rewrote it, and it does pretty much the same thing, but now it is in my own style.
 I tossed away the idea of using the Front Controller as a Singleton; instead I might store it in the Registry.
 I also have begun to define each method in my PostController & ListController, which is giving me a better idea of how the application will run in this little microframework.
 Also note, this blog belongs to a single person.
 Perhaps that was obvious, but I never really mess with blogs.
 So the create/edit/delete options are available to a single admin user.
 Other users will simply be viewing items.
 Things to do: